 Covering The Water

 When you fish a pool or run, you need to try and get your flies to go through every part of it, especially the best holding water.
-If you look at the illustration to the left, the dotted lines show where the fisherman has made each cast.
+If you look at the illustration to the right, the dotted lines show where the fisherman has made each cast.
 From where all the casts land, the flies are then dead-drifted downstream well past where the fisherman is standing.
 At the end of each drift, they are picked up and cast again to the next location in the run.
 The run in the illustration has been divided up into five sections (A thru E).
 The first cast was made in section A; the next cast in section B and so on across the river.
 You always want to fish the water closest to you first and then work your way across the river.
 This is so you don't scare any fish that are closer to you by casting over them towards the far bank, before fishing for them directly.
 In sections C and D the holding water and structure looked better so more casts were made there than in sections A, B and E. Before you start fishing any type of spot in a stream or river, divide it up visually and make your casts and drifts so you get your flies to go through all of the water.

 The All-Important MendGetting your flies to drift naturally also known as "dead-drifting") your flies is crucial to getting fish to bite them.
 The most important way to accomplish this throughout the drift is to "mend" your line, often multiple times.
 A mend or "mending the line" is simply flipping a section of the line in between the rod tip and the indicator or dry fly so that it doesn't get caught in the current and create drag (as previously discussed, line drag will screw up your dead drift).
 The most typical mend will be to flip the middle or "belly" section of your line up-current (upstream) so that it won't get dragged below your indicator or dry fly.
 This is accomplished by flipping the line with your rod by moving it in a circular motion.